Today my friends, I want to present you with a simple formula for success on Instagram:

 (I mean, this is true within reason.
 Don’t go crazy experimental with posting weird things, like that time I insisted on gramming a Superlambanana statue despite my gut firmly telling me no. Engagement was sliced in half!
 Woo)

-Last but not least… MISTAKE #7: You are putting all your eggs in the Instagram basket.
+8. Do not put all your eggs in the Instagram basket

 Fact: Succeeding on Instagram takes SO MUCH TIME.